Get all the latest data for Bariloche

 What is the 5-year property price forecast for Bariloche as of 2026?

-This means the projected average annual appreciation rate for Bariloche over the next 5 years is approximately 3% to 5% in USD terms, with premium segments potentially reaching 5% to 7% annually.
+This means the average annual appreciation rate for Bariloche property over the next 5 years is likely to be around 6% to 9% in the base case.

 Which areas in Bariloche will have the best price growth over the next 5 years?